Above all, Barry Bowen was Belizean. A seventh generation Belizean born and raised, Sir Barry was ardently proud of his country.

 Today we’re proud to have Nolan at the helm.
 Belikin, the Beer of Belize, has never been of higher quality.
 Nolan’s first beer at the age of (ahem??), was a Belikin… Belikin has always been his beer… The Beer of Belize is in his veins.
 And today our consumers can taste Nolan’s brewing skill, as well as the pride he feels producing his beer, every time they open a Belikin.

-Belize Brewing is not a bumblebee, but similarly, it was told by industry “experts” that Belize didn’t have the population base to support a brewery.
-Obviously, experts don’t know the character of Belizeans any better than they know the spirited will of the bumblebee.
+Belize Brewing is not a leafcutter colony, but similarly, it was told by industry “experts” that Belize didn’t have the population base to support a brewery.
+Obviously, experts don’t know the character of Belizeans any better than they know the spirited will of the leafcutter when they have a mission.

 After working with his father, Eric W. M. Bowen, OBE, for several years, Sir Barry Bowen was drawn by the idea of starting a brewery.
 And after many months convincing his father, they formed a 50-50 partnership and Belize Brewing Company was incorporated in 1969.
 However, they couldn’t afford to build the brewery on their own.
 So, they hired an international consultancy firm to produce a feasibility study, with the hope that it would provide a compelling financial story, and thus allow them to borrow money from the bank; however, the conclusion was quite the opposite.

 Sir Barry was undeterred, and determined to prove those “experts” wrong.
 So, he and Eric decided to search for potential investors.
-After looking far and wide, they found support in an unlikely neighbor…Honduras.
+After looking far and wide, they found support in an unlikely neighbour…Honduras.

 In 1969, the brewery in Honduras, Cerveceria Hondureña, S.A., was being managed by Berty R. Hogge.
 Berty read the feasibility study, saw the conclusion, and spoke at length with Sir Barry about why he was pushing for a project that had little chance of success.
 Sir Barry, was never a salesman, but when he believed in something he was dogmatic.
 Berty recognized and appreciated his vision and drive, and despite the “experts” advice, Cerveceria Hondureña, S.A. invested in the Bowens’ plan, and Belize Brewing was off the ground.